-- Choose your level of cover.
+- Differing levels of cover.
 Many insurers will offer you a choice of the maximum level of cover, for example $5 million, $10 million or $20 million.

 - Property in your care.
 You may be able to take out additional cover for damage to property in your care, custody or control.
 Covered items include personal belongings, temporarily occupied or leased premises and vehicles in a car park.

 - Cover for other people.
 Public liability will not only include you but any director, business partner, executive officer, shareholder or employee.

 - Cover for other activities.
 Many policies will allow you to extend cover beyond your normal business activities to include the provision of sports and child care facilities, first aid and ambulance services, and the provision of food and beverages to employees and visitors.